andyatkinson/andyatkinson.github.io/_posts/2024-07-13-SaaS-on-Rails-on-PostgreSQL-POSETTE-2024-andrew-atkinson.md

 Besides the benefits for each tool, limitations will be described so that attendees can make informed choices.

-Attendees will leave with a broad survey of building multi-tenant SaaS applications, having reviewed application level designs, database designs, to help them put these into action in their own applications.
+Attendees will leave with a broad survey of building multi-tenant SaaS applications, having reviewed application level designs and database designs, to help them put these into action in their own applications.

 <!-- callout box -->